calmilamsy/PyMCRTPC/README.md

 ### Caveats
 - 1.5.* is not supported due to weird texture madness.
 - If you want to convert a texturepack into a resourcepack, you will want to use [TextureEnder](http://s3.amazonaws.com/Minecraft.Download/utilities/TextureEnder.jar).
+- The bed and head items cannot be generated automatically due to discrepancies between items in these versions.

 ### Requirements
 - Python 3 or above.